saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 set protocols bgp group exchange neighbor 2001:DB8::1 import deny-all
 </pre>

-It works, but it does not look very nice and consider the abomination when you want to look for 4, 5 or more items in a string:
+It works, but it does not look very nice.
+Also, consider the abomination when you want to look for 5 or more items in a string:

 ```python
 if 'export' in line or 'import' in line or 'route-policy' in line or 'something'  in line or 'something else' in line or 'another thing' in line: